abrookins/andrewbrookins.com/_posts/2012-08-30-using-ipython-notebook-with-django.md

 But!
 You can&#8217;t run a Django shell using notebook.

+**Use Django?** Check out the book I'm writing: [Supernatural Django ORM Performance](https://gumroad.com/products/MeGbM).
+You might also like [How Does Django's StreamingHttpResponse Work, Exactly?](https://andrewbrookins.com/django/how-does-djangos-streaminghttpresponse-work-exactly/).

 ## With Django Extensions

 The latest version of the <a href="https://github.com/django-extensions/django-extensions" title="Django Extensions" target="_blank">Django Extensions</a> app on Github has support for using the `shell_plus` command with Notebook.
 If you&#8217;re up to date, you should be able to use the following command to run a Django shell with Notebook: